 Starting your career in our contact centre will provide you with a wide range of skills and experiences which will enable you to either apply to progress within the contact centre – as a controller or supervisor - or apply for a number of different roles across the organisation.
 You could become a police officer or a PCSO, start an investigative career or work in one of our support departments such as corporate communications or professional development.
 The possibilities are endless.

-The application process consists of five stages and it’s important to note that because of this, the average time from application to appointment is six months.
+The application process consists of six stages and it’s important to note that because of this, the average time from application to appointment is six months.
 Only by adopting this stringent approach can we ensure we select people who will make great contact officers.

 Stage one - online application form: this is where we check your personal details and that all eligibility criteria have been met.